-Q. Q: We had planned a summer wedding which we have now postponed to December meaning we now need to rethink our menu choices.
+Q. We had planned a summer wedding which we have now postponed to December meaning we now need to rethink our menu choices.
 What do you suggest we could choose for the time of year and it now being a sit-down meal rather than sharing bowl food.

-A. Mike says: A: It's really disappointing for many couples who have had to postpone their wedding day this spring and summer – it's great to hear from couples that have been able to re-arrange their wedding day for this year though and a winter wedding will be just as beautiful and special.
+A. Mike says: It's really disappointing for many couples who have had to postpone their wedding day this spring and summer – it's great to hear from couples that have been able to re-arrange their wedding day for this year though and a winter wedding will be just as beautiful and special.
 Head chef at Caviar & Chips, Mike Scott, has put together a delicious three-course menu that gives guests a choice between a meat, fish and vegetarian or vegan dish using some fresh and seasonal ingredients that will be perfect for this time of year